 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.

 You’ll live with a host family in Kathmandu for six weeks, sharing daily activities and observing or participating in several important festivals.
 Families vary in occupational, educational, and economic levels and live between a 20- and 35-minute walk from the program center.
 Families include one or more adults and may or may not include children.

-On the longer excursion to the Himalayas, you’ll participate in a village homestay, a unique opportunity to better understand the lifestyle of a majority of Nepalis by participating in the daily activities of a rural community.
+On the excursions to Dolpo in Western Nepal and Sikkim in India, you’ll participate in village homestays to better understand the lifestyle of a majority of Nepalis by participating in the daily activities of rural communities.

-Other accommodations during the program include guest houses or small hotels.
+Other accommodations during the program include guest houses, hostels, or small hotels.